 Nine courses are required for the degree, at least five of which must be graduate seminars (200 level classes).
 The other four may be upper division courses (100 level classes) or additional graduate courses.
 Please note: lower division language classes (below the 100 level) do not count toward completion of the required nine classes.

 Of the nine courses, at least five must be in the student's area of concentration including one survey course chosen in consultation with the Graduate Studies Chair.
 At least one course should be in a cultural area other than the area of concentration.
-No more than two courses in the 500 series may apply toward the nine courses and only one of these courses may be counted toward the minimum of five graduate courses required for the degree.
+No more than two courses in the 500 series (independent studies) may apply toward the nine courses and only one of these courses may be counted toward the minimum of five graduate courses required for the degree.
 For a complete outline of degree requirements, see "Program Requirements for UCLA Graduate Degrees" available in the program office and on the Graduate Division homepage.

 International students may also be required to take English as a Second Language 33A, 33B, 33C, 34, 36, or other English as a Second Language courses.